stjudecloud/docs/docs/guides/tools/xenocp.md

 <h4 id="output-prefix">Output prefix</h4>

-_Output prefix_ is the prefix to append to the output contamination and tie filenames. "xenocp-" is the default prefix.
+_Output prefix_ is the prefix to prepend to the output contamination and tie filenames. "xenocp-" is the default prefix.

 <h5>Example</h5>